imam0321/twine-ties-client/README.md

 # Twine Ties

-This is a social media website Twine Ties....
+This is a social media app with features like, showing the post, post details, reactions, comments and profile.